Learn how to grow zucchini in your garden and enjoy this delicious vegetable which is actually a part of the summer squash family.

 Here’s the big Texas truth upfront: zucchini can grow great in spring and fall in Texas, but it usually struggles in the miserable summer heat.
 When nights stay hot and the sun feels like a blowtorch, zucchini often slows down, drops flowers, or gets stressed.

-So your secret weapon is timing.
+So your secret weapon to grow zucchini is timing.
 In much of Texas, you’ll aim for a spring crop before the worst heat hits, and then a fall crop as the weather cools down again.

 When you grow zucchini in your backyard garden, expect fast results.
 Zucchini seeds sprout quickly, plants grow fast, and you can be harvesting in about 45–60 days depending on the variety and the weather.